How Do Interest Rates Affect Stock Prices?

 This knowledge is powerful.
 You may never use it to time your transactions, but you can use it to put economic trends in their proper contexts.
 It may be more difficult to find bargain stocks when interest rates are low; stock prices will tend to be higher, especially if you consider historical P/E ratios.
 Yet bargains will exist.

 The best time to start investing was 100 years ago.
 The second best time is right now.
 If you're cautious and thoughtful about where you put your hard-earned money, you can pay attention to the relationship between interest rates and stock prices but still invest a little bit every month to meet your long-term financial goals.
 Predicting the future—predicting what the Federal Reserve will do next month—is a fool's game.
 Concentrate on the fundamentals.
-Buy great stocks and good prices and be patient.
+Buy great stocks at sensible prices and be patient.